NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-powershell.md

   Find-Package <string> -StartWith
   ```

-- By default, `Get-Package` returns a list of 20 packages.
+- By default, `Find-Package` returns a list of 20 packages.
 Use `-First` to show more packages.
 For example, to show the first 100 packages, use:

   ```powershell
   Find-Package <keyword> -First 100